thiennp/frontend-mastery-hub/levels/155/README.md

-# Level 155: XSS & CSRF Prevention
+# Level 155: Output Encoding

 ## Overview
-This level focuses on xss & csrf prevention and provides comprehensive learning materials, examples, and projects.
+This level focuses on output encoding and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of xss & csrf prevention
+- Understand the core concepts of output encoding
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns